jrhillae/AlienCSI_VM_JH/blogpost.md

 ## Fine tuning of network within R

-Now, we will finetune the network in R.
+Now, we will finetune these interactions into a network in R.

 First, load all necessary libraries.
 ```r